From the raid on Lindisfarne to Harald Hardrada's defeat: 8 Viking dates you need to know

 By 1013, Oxford, Bath, Winchester and many other major towns had capitulated to Swein’s forces.
 After fierce resistance, London also finally submitted, its residents afraid of what the Viking forces might inflict on them.
 Following these victories, the Anglo-Saxon king Aethelred the Unready was forced into exile in Normandy and Swein was finally accepted as king of England.

 However, after battling for so long to add England to his great Scandinavian empire, Swein’s reign was short-lived.
 Only five weeks after he was pronounced king of England, Forkbeard died on 3 February 1014.
 It took two more years of intensive fighting before the country was returned to Viking rule, under Swein’s son Cnut.
-Cnut reigned over England for 19 years, finally bringing a period of relative peace and stability to the kingdom and uniting his Anglo-Saxon and Danish subjects.
+King Cnut reigned over England for 19 years, finally bringing a period of relative peace and stability to the kingdom and uniting his Anglo-Saxon and Danish subjects.

 1066 – The end of the Viking age